IMPORTANT WARNING:

 Continue to use enoxaparin even if you feel well.
 Do not stop taking enoxaparin without talking to your doctor.

-Your healthcare provider will teach you how to give yourself the shot or arrangements will be made for someone else to give you the shot.
-Enoxaparin is usually injected in the stomach area.
+Your healthcare provider will teach you how to give yourself the injection or have a caregiver give you the injection.
+Inject in the stomach area.
 You must use a different area of the stomach each time you give the shot.
 If you have questions about where to give the shot, ask your healthcare provider.
-Each syringe has enough drug in it for one shot.
+Each prefilled syringe has enough drug in it for one shot.
 Do not use the syringe and needle more than one time.
 Your doctor, pharmacist, or health care provider will tell you how to dispose of used needles and syringes to avoid accidental injury.
 Keep syringes and needles out of reach of children.

 - Look at the syringe to be sure the drug is clear and colorless or pale yellow.